 So, back to Google, I went on search of more great geography resources for kids…I discovered that National Geographic has an online geography game page!
 (Along with a lot more topics.)
 Will set my kids to work on exploring these so we can review in the future.
 Looks very promising! 🙂

-I did also notice from that page that there is a NatGeo Bee iPhone app, and even online games to “Quiz your noodle“…so check that out!
+I did also notice from that page that there is a NatGeo Bee iPhone app, and even online games to “Super Quiz“…so check that out!

 Here’s another great resource that I had forgotten, even though we subscribed for years: Highlights Magazine makes 2 geography magazines: